Mosel & Saar

 - Minimum 3 city walks with tour guide

-- 24 gear city touring bike (Batavus Boulevard) with high handlebars & upright seated position with helmet, panniers, good lock, & water bottle.
-Repair kit on request
+- 24-speed touring bike (Oxford) equipped with helmet, panniers, good lock, & water bottle.

 - Roadbook (one set per cabin)